 Crohn’s colitis (15-20%)

 *** although symptoms outside these three types have been seen – it is rare.

 – Narrowing of the bowel

 – Fistula formation

-– Is a connection or pathway from one part of bowel to another
+– Is a connection or pathway from one part of the bowel to another

-– This pathway may originate in the bowel and expose outward to skin
+– This pathway may originate in the bowel and expose outward to the skin

 – Inflammation only

-– Does not exhibit penetrating or a stricture.
+– It does not exhibit penetrating or a stricture.

 – Bowel obstruction